 The NYISO urges the Commission to allow it to tailor appropriate process improvements with the goal of expediting the studies rather than merely tracking their status.
-The NYISO already publishes average study times for each study in its Transmission Expansion and on average study timelines.
+The NYISO already publishes average study times for each study in its Transmission Expansion and Interconnection Manual, and would not oppose sharing periodic statistics with its stakeholders on average study timelines.
 This would help illustrate the impact of the NYISO's process improvements and identify where additional improvements may be needed.
 Such data would be much more informative to prospective Developers than the detailed statistics proposed in the NOPR.